 Country of Origin: Wales.

-Character: This is an energetic dog that bonds quickly with its family.
-It is brave, intelligent, alert, and self-confident.
+Character: The Pembroke Welsh Corgi is an energetic dog that bonds quickly with its family.
+Pembroke Welsh Corgis are brave, intelligent, alert, and self-confident.

 Temperament: Pembroke Welsh Corgis are good with children as long as they do not tease them.
 Pembroke Welsh Corgis are somewhat watchful around strangers, but not suspicious.
 Occasionally Pembroke Welsh Corgis can be domineering over each other.

 Care: The Pembroke Welsh Corgi's coat should be brushed occasionally to remove dead hair.

 Training: The intelligence of the Pembroke Welsh Corgi makes training fairly easy.